JohnAlbin/sassy-test/README.md

 Sassy Test is a simple helper utility for creating unit tests of Sass modules.
 Works great with mocha or jasmine.

+Install for your Sass module with: `npm install --save-dev sassy-test`

 ## Development

 Forking, hacking, and tearing apart of this software is welcome!
 It's still very simple and could use additional features and conveniences.